 And best is, I don’t have to share 😀

-As I am working in a huge office with lots of people I had no other choice than to see eating behaviours, and quite a bit suffer from that.
+As I am working in a huge office with lots of people I had no other choice than to see eating behaviours, and I quite suffer from that.
 What is done to food is just cruel.
 Additionally, there’re again those who say they can cook, love and enjoy food – but barely cook with fresh produce.
 And what they bring to work in microwave pots not seldom looks like the content of a cat food tin or even worse, what’s in the burgundy wheelie bin after a hot day.

 The show My Kitchen Rules UK has begun here now and as I’m watching it I can’t stop getting angry over people.
 Mostly, there’re great cooks and real foodies on that show, who know about good stuff.
 But each week they seem to have this one couple, who think they are so great and who have sooo much knowledge about food, but what they serve can barely be called a meal.
-To top this up, those people have many, many dislikes of food as well.
+To top this, those people have many, many dislikes of food as well.